Updated on April 22, 2026

 In other words: policyholders want fast answers in the channels they already use.

-This expectation shift is structural.
+This expectation gap is structural.
 Mobile is now the primary way billions access online services, and messaging has become a default interface for support.
 But many insurance experiences still force customers into disconnected systems.
 Conversational AI can provide a persistent conversation layer across the full policy lifecycle.

 To modernize insurance support without losing compliance control, insurers need full-funnel journeys and governance-by-design.
 This article outlines a practical approach, including a 30-day pilot plan and an ROI measurement framework.
 We cover: